lesander/fritzbox.js/README.md

 })()
 ```

+To minimize overhead and limit login requests made to the Fritz!Box it is recommended to store the SID once one has been obtained using [`fritz.getSessionId`](http://localhost:9000/api/#fritzLogin.getSessionId).

 ## Documentation
 Want to get started with FritzBox.js?
 Cool!
 The API is
 [documented and available here](https://lesander.github.io/fritzbox.js/api), and you can